 Sequencing The Work

 We all know that user stories come in varying sizes.
 Some are smaller, some are a little larger.
 However, across all stories of the initiative, they all average out to a medium-sized story with any major outliers, merged or split as needed.
 By acknowledging this, it allows us to use a user story as a single unit of measure.
 This is important when trying to build a delivery plan.
-This practice should also encourage the team to more consistently break down their stories to relatively the same size.
+This practice will also encourage the team to break down their stories to relatively the same size.

 The first thing we need to do is prioritize the delivery of our thin slices of functionality.
 Some may be able to run in parallel and some will have a logical sequential dependency.